 - The proceeds are placed in a margin account.

-If the price of the security falls during the time the investor holds it, the investor can buy it back at a lower price and give the security back to the person or broker from whom it was borrowed.
+If the security price falls when the investor holds it, the investor can buy it back at a lower price and give the security back to the person or broker from whom it was borrowed.

 4 steps to close a short stock trade.